Go to top of page

 Explain how you’ve effectively engaged with a variety of stakeholders to inform and enhance this practice.

-This award recognises innovative teaching practices, including the use of technology, that stimulate co-creation, collaboration and collective working in response to feedback from learners.
+This award recognises innovative teaching practices which may include the use of technology, that stimulates co-creation, collaboration and collective working in response to feedback from learners.

 It recognises the significant encouragement and learning support that our people provide to instil a culture of high expectations, that stimulates a love of learning and enables our children and young people to think creatively, and to act for and with others.